xtensor-stack/xsimd/docs/source/basic_usage.rst

 Explicit use of an instruction set extension
 --------------------------------------------

-Here is an example that computes the mean of two sets of 4 double floating point values, assuming AVX extension is supported:
+Here is an example that computes the mean of two sets of 4 double floating point values, using the AVX extension:

 .. code::